Skip to main content

 AcornOps exposes tools to runs through two paths:

 Owners and admins manage tool availability.
-Operators can start runs and use tools allowed by their role, the cluster policy, and the run’s requested access mode.
+Operators can start runs and use tools allowed by their role, the target policy, and the run’s requested access mode.
 If you are building a bot or workflow adapter that reacts to AcornOps events, start with Integrations.
 Use this page when you are configuring tools that AcornOps can call.

 Tool sources